State that for reflection, the angle of incidence is equal to the angle of reflection; recall and use this relationship

 Learning Objective

-State that for reflection, the angle of incidence is equal to the angle of reflection; recall and use this relationship.
+State that for reflection the angle of incidence equals the angle of reflection; recall and use this relationship in calculations, constructions and simple image‑location problems.

 Key Definitions

-• Incident ray – the incoming ray of light that strikes a surface.
+• Incident ray – the ray of light that strikes a surface.

 • Reflected ray – the ray that leaves the surface after the incident ray strikes it.

-• Normal – an imaginary line drawn perpendicular to the surface at the point of incidence.
+• Normal – an imaginary line drawn perpendicular to the reflecting surface at the point of incidence.

-• Plane mirror – a smooth, flat reflecting surface.
+• Plane mirror – a smooth, flat reflecting surface that produces specular reflection.

 Law of Reflection

-When a ray of light strikes a smooth (plane) surface, the angle it makes with the normal (the angle of incidence) is equal to the angle the reflected ray makes with the normal (the angle of reflection).
-This can be written as
+When a ray of light strikes a smooth (plane) surface, the angle it makes with the normal (the angle of incidence) is equal to the angle the reflected ray makes with the normal (the angle of reflection):

 Both angles are measured on opposite sides of the normal.

-Suggested diagram: Ray of light incident on a plane mirror showing the normal, incident ray, reflected ray, angle of incidence \$i\$ and angle of reflection \$r\$.
+Ray of light incident on a plane mirror.
+The normal, incident ray, reflected ray, angle of incidence i and angle of reflection r are shown.
+The virtual image I is indicated behind the mirror.

 Using the Law of Reflection